Everest Base Camp Weather

 Everest Base Camp weather in June:

 This month, the Everest base camp temperature rises from 18°C in the daytime and drops to 0°C at night.
-Whereas, due to frequent rainfall the trail gets slippery.
+However, due to frequent rainfall, the trail gets slippery.

 Everest Base Camp weather in July: